 This introduction to the materials and processes of construction takes architecture from design to realization.
 The course will cover four material groups commonly used in two areas of the building assembly (structure and envelope): wood, concrete, steel, and glass.
 You will understand choices available and how materials are conventionally used.
 By observing construction, you’ll see how our decisions affect the size of materials, connections, and where they are assembled.
 Architects must understand not only conventions, but also the potential in materials, so we will also study unusual and new developments.

 Good ideas alone are not the key to being a great designer or innovator.
 Rather, it is the strong process and communication skills that will make you stand out as a design practitioner and leader.
 In today’s landscape of product design and innovation, great visual communicators must know how to 1) effectively and confidently sketch by hand, 2) understand and utilize the basics of visual design, and 3) tell captivating and compelling stories.
 This course, offered in a project-based learning format, will give participants practice and confidence in their ability to communicate visually.
-Online only

 DES INV 25 – User Experience Design (3 units)